pharmbio/ActiveLearning/README.md

 # ActiveLearning
-jupyter code for the bachelors thesis at UU titled
+jupyter code for the bachelors thesis at UU